 Last week, stock photographer Danny Warren told us about the “adventure selfies” he takes to sell as stock.
-See a few of them here.

 If you have a tripod, I highly recommend taking selfies for stock.
 ESPECIALLY if you’re a member of the “Baby Boomer” crowd.
 Photos of people in the “boomer” age range sell like crazy right now.

 And yes.
 I cringed the first few times I saw myself in my photos, too.
 You’ll get over it.

 Here are a couple of things to consider if you try it:

 When taking photos of yourself — or anyone else — for stock, make sure to wear clothes with no logos, trade marks, or distinctive patterns that could be copyrighted.

 Simple, solid colors tend to be best.
 Of course, you’ll want the clothes you wear to reflect the theme of the image, too.

 What should you bring along on your shoot?
 If you’re hiking, you could use hiking poles, a backpack, a water bottle, camera, map… vary it up for different photos.

 And always beware to cover logos with your hands, blur them in the background, or use props that are logo-free.
 You could also cover them with electrical tape or blank labels.